Russian President Vladimir Putin’s Potential Participation in BRICS Summit Under Debate by the South African Government

 2023-07-16 13:03:00

 The government of the Republic of South Africa (South Africa) is deciding on the personal participation of Russian President Vladimir Putin in the BRICS summit.
-This was stated by Fikile Mbalula, secretary general of the ruling African National Congress (ANC) party in South Africa, after a meeting of the party.
+This was stated by Fikile Mbalula, secretary general of the ruling African National Congress (ANC) party in South Africa, following a meeting of the party.
 Earlier, the International Criminal Court in The Hague (ICC) issued an arrest warrant for the Russian leader.

 “The government is working on whether Putin will come personally to the BRICS summit.
 We will let the government deal with this issue and leave it in the safe hands of South African President Cyril Ramaphosa,” said Fikile Mbalula.
 The party meeting was broadcast live on its official twitter account.